Dominik Baumgartner

 AG Meisner-Kober: Extracellular Vesicles and RNA Drugs

-Supervisor/secondary supervisor: Univ.
-Prof. Dr. Nicole Meisner-Kober
+Supervisor/secondary supervisor: Prof. Dr. Nicole Meisner-Kober

 Research interest: Extracellular vesicles, RNA biology, Drug delivery, Biological therapeutics